malramsay64/phd-thesis/03_Dynamics/introduction.md

 only captures at most two dimensions of the rotational relaxation, a rotation about the axis of the dipole is not captured by this relation at all.
-There are a number of different approaches which have been used, Brodka et. al. [@Brodka1992] define the rotational relaxation of the spectroscopically available rotation with the $C_2$ method whilst other rotational degrees of freedom were studied using an angular velocity autocorrelation function.
+There are a number of different approaches which have been used,
+@Brodka1992 define the rotational relaxation of the spectroscopically available rotation with the $C_2$ method whilst other rotational degrees of freedom were studied using an angular velocity autocorrelation function.
-Alternatively Jas et. al. [@Jas2000] combine the rotational relaxations for vectors along the $x, y,$ and $z$ axes into a single complete rotational relaxation.
+Alternatively @Jas2000 combine the rotational relaxations for vectors along the $x, y,$ and $z$ axes into a single complete rotational relaxation.
-An approach which is only concerned with isotropic rotational motion could also take the approach of Chen et. al [@Chen2017] and represent molecular rotation using quaternions[@Furry1957;???], which capture all rotational information.
+An approach which is only concerned with isotropic rotational motion could also take the approach of @Chen2017 and represent molecular rotation using quaternions[@Furry1957;???], which capture all rotational information.
 It should be noted that